 Are you a Victim of The Skeletor Effect?

-Changes are you don’t have a mortal enemy.
+Chances are you don’t have a mortal enemy.
 There is no Skeletor to your He-Man.
-In this episode of The Secure Dad Podcast we’ll dive into the human thought process, ego, threat assessment and evil enemies.
+In this episode of The Secure Dad Podcast, we’ll dive into the human thought process, ego, threat assessment, and evil enemies.
 Discover what I’ve called, “The Skeletor Effect.”

-For those of you who may not know there was this great line of toys and a cartoon show from Mattel in the early and mid 80s called He-Man Masters of the Universe.
-The gist of the show was that there was a land called Eternia and there were good characters and then there were evil characters.
+For those of you who may not know there was this great line of toys and a cartoon show from Mattel in the early and mid-80s called He-Man Masters of the Universe.
+The gist of the show was that there was a planet called Eternia and there were good characters and then there were evil characters.
 It’s very simple.

-The good guys were led by Prince Eric who used an enchanted sword to become his superhero alter ego He-Man and he’d protect everyone.
-He’d yell, “I have the power” and transform into a weird outfit now that I’m an adult and look back on it.
+The good guys were led by Prince Adam who used an enchanted sword to become his superhero alter ego He-Man and he’d protect everyone.
+He’d yell, “I have the power”.
+Then he would transform into a weird outfit now that I look back on it.

 The bad guys were led by Skeletor who had a skull face and an evil legion to do his bidding.
 He was fueled by the thought of destroying He-Man and ruling Eternia for himself and he’d stop at nothing to get what he wanted.
-These two are a classic case of mortal enemies
+These two are great examples of mortal enemies.

-Generally Prince Eric (He-Man) liked to hang out on do prince stuff, but as soon as he got wind of an evil plot a foot he’d grab his sword and it was on to go fight Skeletor.
+Generally, Prince Adam (He-Man) liked to hang out on do prince stuff.
+But as soon as he got wind of an evil plot afoot he’d grab his sword and it was on to go fight Skeletor.
 He-Man didn’t have to do much, he could pretty much sit and wait for something goofy to happen.
 He didn't have to be proactive about protecting Eternia.

-You have not made a mortal enemy so then there are no real threats to you life.
+You have not made a mortal enemy so then there are no real threats to your life.
 “Because I’m a good person no one will hurt me” is how that thought pattern works.
 Life is fair that way, right?
+(No, it's not.)

-In other words you project your own morals and beliefs onto other people when that is not reality.
+In other words, you project your own morals and beliefs onto other people when that is not reality.
 I bet you are starting to come around to my point here that this is a dangerous way to live your life.
-You may not have a mortal enemy, but there is evil out there.
+You may not have a mortal enemy, but evil is in the world.

 This is what gets a lot of people stuck, they don’t see the value in situational awareness and preparedness they just see paranoia because it doesn’t fit their worldview.
 I bet you there is someone in your life that you love that subscribes to this effect.
 And it can be hard to help someone see the value in taking responsibility for their own safety.

-And as for the false conscious bias, don’t be lured in to a false security that everyone thinks like you do.
-Because they don’t and likewise others project their values on to you.
+And as for the false conscious bias, don’t be lured into thinking that everyone thinks as you do.
+They don’t.
+And other people project their values onto you.
+Is that fair?
+Nope.

 For more on protecting your family, sign up for The Secure Dad Field Notes.

-Also as a reminder, He-Man and Skeletor are a trademark of Mattel.
+Also as a reminder, He-Man Masters of the Universe and Skeletor are trademarks of Mattel.